redhatdemocentral/cdk-install-demo/README.md

 Linux systems, the Red Hat Container Development Kit (CDK) can help you by providing a Red Hat container development environment you can install locally.
 It includes the same container development and run-time tools used to create and deploy containers for large data centers.

-For more [see the online documentation](https://access.redhat.com/documentation/en/red-hat-enterprise-linux-atomic-host/version-7/container-development-kit-installation-guide/)
+To get started with the provided pre-configured containers, [see the online documentation.](https://access.redhat.com/documentation/en/red-hat-enterprise-linux-atomic-host/version-7/container-development-kit-installation-guide/)

 Option 1 - Install on your machine